 02 of 06

-Mexico's War of Independence officially began on September 15, 1810, when the priest Miguel Hidalgo y Costilla rang a bell and cried out to the townspeople to take up arms and rise up against the Spanish Crown, an event which is known as el grito de Dolores (the cry of Dolores), named after the town in Guanajuato state where it took place.
+Mexico's War of Independence officially began in the early hours of September 16, 1810, when the priest Miguel Hidalgo y Costilla rang the church bell and cried out to the townspeople to take up arms and rise up against the Spanish Crown, an event which is known as el grito de Dolores (the cry of Dolores), named after the town in Guanajuato state where it took place.
 Within no time the priest had assembled a large and unruly but resolute mob to march with him toward Mexico City, sparking the uprising against Spanish rule.

 Learn more about the history of the Cry of Dolores, and where to celebrate "El Grito".

 The Mexican War of Independence was an armed conflict between the people of Mexico and Spanish colonial authorities.
 The movement was initiated by criollos (Mexican-born people of Spanish descent), with mestizos (people of mixed indigenous and European heritage) and native people joining in the struggle, though each of these groups had different motives and goals.
 The war lasted over a decade, and ended with the signing of the Treaty of Córdoba on August 24, 1821, ending three centuries of Spanish rule.

 Mexico's flag, the coat of arms, and the national anthem are Mexico's national symbols (los símbolos patrios), and they feature prominently in Independence Day celebrations and decorations.
 Read more about these national symbols:Continue to 5 of 6 below.